top of page

 • Several symptoms are present in two or more settings, (such as at home, school or work; with friends or relatives; in other activities).

-• There is clear evidence that the symptoms interfere with, or reduce the quality of, social, school, or work functioning.
+• Clear evidence that the symptoms interfere with, or reduce the quality of, social, school, or work functioning.

-• The symptoms are not better explained by another mental disorder (such as a mood disorder, anxiety disorder, dissociative disorder, or a personality disorder).
-The symptoms do not happen only during the course of schizophrenia or another psychotic disorder.
+• The symptoms are not better explained by another mental disorder (such as a mood disorder, anxiety disorder, substance use disorder, dissociative disorder, or a personality disorder).
+The symptoms do not happen only during the course of a psychotic disorder or another mental health problem.

 ADHD Treatment